 The e-services and forms of the County Administrative Board in this field are not available in English.
 If you wish to submit an application or notification, you may contact the County Administrative Board, which can inform you how to proceed.

 If you produce, process, store, transport or distribute feed, you are a feed business operator.
 If you produce or store feed for feeding animals on your farm, you are also feed business operators.
-Feed business operators must be registered with the Swedish Board of Agriculture.
+Feed business operators at farm level must be registered with the County Administrative Board.
+Other feed business operators must be registered with the Swedish Board of Agriculture.

 As a food business operator, you are responsible